gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 docker compose  --profile opennms down -v
 ```

-## Creating a zip of your own kuwaiba model.
+## Creating a zip of your own Kuwaiba model.

-You can export/backup any changes to your own model as data.zip from a running container by zipping the /data folder in a running kuwaiba container.
+You can export/backup any changes to your own model as data.zip from a running container by zipping the /data folder in a running Kuwaiba container.
 The following commands will do this for a running project without logging into the container.

 ```